hashicorp/terraform-website/content/source/docs/plugin/framework/diagnostics.html.md

 # Returning Errors and Warnings

-It would be nice if things always worked, but that's rarely the case.
-Providers often find that they need to tell the practitioner about something that went wrong.
-Terraform's abstraction for this is called a "diagnostic", and it's a powerful tool for surfacing information to practitioners.
+Providers use `Diagnostics` to surface errors and warnings to practitioners.

-In the provider development framework, diagnostics are often found in response structs or as returns from functions or methods:
+You may encounter them in response structs or as returns from functions or
+methods:

 ```go
 func (m myResource) Create(ctx context.Context, req tfsdk.CreateResourceRequest, resp *tfsdk.CreateResourceResponse)